marcojakob/hugo-lambda-function/README.md

 ## Usage

 Note: For the first website you need to follow all the steps below.
-For any additional website, only Step 3 is required.
+For any additional website, only the webhook of the GitHub repo (step 3) and the new AWS S3 bucket (Step 9) must be created.
 And, if used, a new scheduled event.

 ### Step 1: Create an SNS Topic